znylen88/Note-Taker/README.md

 Application that can be used to write, save, and delete notes.

 ## Description
 This project was created using newly learned material related to creating servers and express.js.
-It also used the methods of GET, POST, and DELETE to render, save, and delete notes in an html file.
+It also used the methods of GET, POST, and DELETE to render, save, and delete notes in a HTML file.
 This application uses an express backend and saves and retrieves note data from a JSON file.
+I struggled with the DELETE method on this app but finally resorted to using the "pop" method to acheive deletion of a given note.
+I also wasn't able to give an ID to each created note but nonetheless the app was able to function properly using the methods described above.
+I also created a link to "API Notes" where the user can see created notes added and deleted from the db.json file found on the backend of the application.
+In addition, I lightly updated the notes.html file to better render both the note's "title" as well as the note's "text".

 ## Usage
 1. Open the server.js file, open the terminal and "cd" into the correct directory.